FAQ’s

 How are campers supervised throughout the day?

 Our activity sign up system allows us to check attendance at all activities that campers participate in.
 In addition, Teen Camp staff are assigned at every period to be checking attendance around camp and being on duty in certain areas of camp.
-Our goal is to provide a structured and supervised environment while also creating a program that allows campers to take responsibility of their time and have a sense of ownership over the camp experience.
+Our goal is to provide a structured and supervised environment while also creating a program that allows campers to take responsibility for their time and have a sense of ownership over their camp experience.

 How are campers bunked for the summer?

-How many people are in each bunk?
+How many campers and staff are in each bunk?

 Where do campers come from?